-Big Mikey, as he's also lovingly known, has had a gradual and somewhat under-the-radar buzz up until 12 months ago.
-The tipping point came in the form of Wicked Skengman, a series of sporadic freestyles that began as something of an ode to Stormzy's long-time penchant for grime—a sound he grew up on, but a scene he felt detached to—lacing and gracing classic riddims such as S-X's "Wooo Riddim" and Ruff Sqwad's "Pied Piper".
+Big Mikey—as he's also known—has had a gradual, and somewhat under-the-radar buzz up until twelve months ago.
+The tipping point came in the form of Wicked Skengman, a series of sporadic freestyles that began as something of an ode to Stormzy's long-time penchant for grime—a sound he grew up on, but a scene he felt detached to—lacing and gracing seminal riddims such as S-X's "Wooo Riddim" and Ruff Sqwad's "Pied Piper".
 Then, the scene came knocking—with Skepta and Wiley the first to give their invaluable seal of approval.
 It may have been the Skengman freestyles that caught everyone's ear, but it wasn't until the independent release of his debut EP—Dreamers Disease, in the summer of 2014—that the critics considered him to be a serious contender.

-Last October, Stormzy took home the much-coveted gong for Best Grime Act at the MOBO Awards, and in that same month, he also became the first unsigned rapper to appear on the esteemed BBC music show Later… with Jools Holland, where he performed "Not That Deep" from the Dreamers Disease EP.
+Last October, Stormzy took home the gong for Best Grime Act at The MOBOs, and in that same month, he also became the first unsigned rapper to appear on the esteemed BBC music show Later… with Jools Holland, where he performed "Not That Deep" from the Dreamers Disease project.
 After that, it was no wonder everyone hailed him as a 'one to watch', but no one could predict just how big it was going to get.
 Stormzy now carries a responsibility to uphold grime up at all times, never to be cast down into the pits of commercial hell like so many of his predecessors.
-The big question now is: can he handle the pressure?
+The big question now is—can he handle the pressure?
 Complex went to meet the soon-to-be star to find out.

 “I’m trying to break all the heights.
 Skepta, Tinie, Dizzee...
 I'm trying to go past all of them.
 I want my name to be at the top!”

 COMPLEX: Your life, I'm guessing, has seen a complete 360 turnaround over the past year.
 How have you handled the transition from 9-5 worker to full-time musician?